South Pitch

 The 12th annual South Pitch was held in-person on November 4, 2022, during the 33rd New Orleans Film Festival.

 Andy Sarjahani won the competition with his documentary feature project Iranian Hillbilly.
-Sarjahani will receive a $10,000 cash prize.
+Sarjahani received a $10,000 cash prize.

 Iranian Hillbilly (Documentary Feature) | WINNER